How to deal with multiple CVs when recruiting

 Invite the second stage for a video interview

 During the current climate, video interviews using tools like Zoom are the norm and most candidates are now comfortable with this.
 Read our guide to remote recruitment tips for employers for tips on preparing for remote interviews and what to consider.

 Issue job offers and contracts

 Once you’ve found your candidates you can go ahead and issue job offers and contracts of employment.
 If your team is still working remotely then you will need to consider onboarding remotely (read our tips here).
 ACAS also has useful information and templates.

-We’ve also turned this blog into a checklist which you can download, or if you would like help with your recruitment get in touch to see how we can help.
+If you would like help with your recruitment get in touch to see how we can help.

 Receive HR updates